 The only problem is that it doesn’t work.

-Am I saying that the math was wrong?
+Am I saying that the math (for sinusoidal curves) was wrong?
 No. What I am saying is that it is a useless, misleading, nonsensical simplification that totally missed and therefore obscured what really matters since it was done over 15 years ago.
 Let me prove it.
 With data.